Development of a simulation and analysis framework for N{\nu}DEx experiment: Summary

 \section{Summary}

-We have developed a simulation framework for the N$\nu$DEx experiment, which integrates molecular modeling, charge transport, detector response, and event reconstruction, providing a realistic evaluation of detector performance.
+We have developed a simulation and analysis framework for the N$\nu$DEx experiment, which integrates molecular modeling, detector simulation and responses, and event reconstruction, providing a realistic evaluation of detector performance.

-Negative ion formation in SeF$_6$ was studied by optimizing molecular geometries and calculating SeF$_5^-$ and SeF$_6^-$ mobilities using DFT and two-temperature theory, yielding charge-carrier drift velocities.
+Negative ion formation in SeF$_6$ was \reviewII{tentatively simulated} by optimizing molecular geometries and calculating the mobilities of SeF$_5^-$ and SeF$_6^-$ \reviewII{ions} using density functional theory and two-temperature theory, yielding charge-carrier drift velocities.

-The detector geometry, featuring 10,000 Topmetal-S pixel sensors, was modeled with COMSOL to obtain accurate electric field and weighting potential.
+The detector geometry, featuring approximately 10,000 Topmetal-S pixel sensors, was modeled in COMSOL to obtain accurate electric field and weighting potential maps.
 Event generation and transport were simulated using BxDecay0 and Geant4, with Garfield++ employed for ion drift and signal induction.
-Sensor response was convolved with transfer functions, including electronic noise.
+The sensor response was obtained by convolving the induced current with \Fix{the} transfer function, including realistic electronic noise.

-3D tracks were reconstructed using the BFS algorithm.
-Blob finding techniques were implemented to distinguish signal-like double-electron tracks from single-electron backgrounds.
-Six topological variables were extracted and used to train a boosted decision tree, which achieved 98.1\% signal efficiency with 0.92\% background efficiency, corresponding to a 31.18 significance.
+\rewrite{Three-dimensional tracks were reconstructed using a BFS algorithm.
+Blob-finding techniques were implemented to distinguish signal-like double-electron tracks from single-electron background events.
+A preliminary analysis using a BDT classifier based on reconstructed tracks was performed within this framework, demonstrating its capability for signal–background discrimination.}

-Future work will include refinement of gas parameters through dedicated measurements, optimize the electric field, as well as the refine the algorithm on tracking and signal-background discrimination.
+Future work will include the refinement of gas parameters through dedicated experimental measurements, \reviewII{optimization of} the electric field design, as well as \reviewII{refinement of} the algorithm on tracking and signal-background discrimination algorithms.